Sudhaanshuu/Arogyam/README.md

 1. **Clone the Repository**: Clone the repository <br>
  `git clone https://github.com/Sudhaanshuu/Arogyam.git`

-2. **Navigate to the Directory**: Use the command `cd Arogyam` to navigate to the specific directory.
+2. **Navigate to the Directory**: Use the command `cd Arogyam/Model` to navigate to the specific directory.

 3. **Install Dependencies**: Run the command to download all the libraries of the Python engine.
 Use the command `pip install -r requirements.txt`